Learn how to check for the Windows 11 update, why you might not see the update, and what you can do to upgrade even if you don’t see the option.

 Windows update not running

-Another common reason why Windows 11 update not showing on your device is the Windows update is not configured properly.
+Another common reason why the Windows 11 2023 update not showing on your device is the Windows update is not configured properly.
 For some reason You may pause Windows updates or the Windows update service is stuck or not set to start automatically.
 And you need to check update configuration.

 Check Windows update service: